 - Adult Mass Market Paperback: $0.50 each/3 for $1.00

 - Children/Teen paperback books: $0.50 each/3 for $1.00

 - Special items may be more and will be marked.

-The Friends of the Upper Dublin Public Library gratefully accepts gently used donations from a smoke-free home of hardback books, paperbacks, children’s books, DVDs, audio books, CDs, and puzzles, which are then sold at the ongoing book sale to raise library funds.
-All materials must be in good condition.
+The Friends of the Upper Dublin Public Library will accept gently used donations from a smoke-free home of hardback books, paperbacks, children’s books, DVDs, audio books, CDs, and puzzles up to December 31, 2019.